LVLMs and Humans Ground Differently in Referential Communication: Evaluation Metrics

 \paragraph{Extraction Prompt} Figure~\ref{fig:re_extraction_prompt} shows the prompt we used with GPT-5 (\texttt{gpt-5-2025-08-07}) to automatically extract referring expressions for each target basket from a round transcript.

-\paragraph{Validation} We validated this extraction procedure on a previously published corpus containing 800 object-level referring expressions manually extracted from 80 transcripts of human pairs performing a similar object-matching task (we will cite the corpus upon acceptance for anonymity).
-Using ROUGE-L \citep{lin-2004-rouge} and SBERT cosine similarity (\texttt{all-MiniLM-L6-v2}) \citep{reimers-gurevych-2019-sentence}, we obtain 0.86 ROUGE-L F1 (SD=0.15) and 0.90 SBERT cosine similarity (SD=0.12), indicating that the automatic extractions closely match human annotations and are sufficiently reliable for the corpus-scale analyses reported in this paper.
+\paragraph{Validation} We validated this extraction procedure on a previously published corpus containing 800 object-level referring expressions manually extracted from 80 transcripts of human pairs performing a similar object-matching task \citep{lockridge-brennan}.
+Using ROUGE-L \citep{lin-2004-rouge} and SBERT cosine similarity (\texttt{all-MiniLM-L6-v2}) \citep{reimers-gurevych-2019-sentence}, we obtained 0.86 ROUGE-L F1 (SD=0.15) and 0.90 SBERT cosine similarity (SD=0.12), indicating that the automatic extractions closely matched human annotations and were sufficiently reliable for the corpus-scale analyses reported in this paper.